18F/join.tts.gsa.gov/pages/positions/bucket-tts-designer.md

 - Support collaborative decision making by telling compelling stories drawn from research to build shared understanding
 - Show persistent commitment to thoughtful, inclusive, ethical user research
 - Deliver whatever’s needed to guide development — this could include wireframes, sitemaps, flowcharts, storyboards, user stories, or other innovative approaches
-- Create written materials and visual presentations that are accessible to non-experts as well as being legally and technically accurate.
+- Create written materials and visual presentations that are accessible to non-experts as well as being legally and technically accurate
 - Incorporate UX into agile development sprints, coordinating with visual and content designers, developers, and product managers to achieve a strategic vision
 - Use modern interaction design patterns and best practices, understanding that there are exceptions to every rule
 - Commit to making what we build fully accessible to the people we serve